KatieRJ/junior_python_assessment/README.md

 2. CHOICES AND REASONING

-For this task, my goal was to build a small API with a database and an export process.
-I tried to keep the design simple but still follow common Python practices and widely used libraries.
+For this task, my goal was to build a simple Python solution that meets the main assessment requirements: database setup, a customer API endpoint, and a standalone export script.
+I tried to keep the design clear and easy to run locally while still following common Python practices.

 -	Framework Choice